Repelling fleas with natural products.

 Plant flowers and herbs that repel fleas

 .
 Add flea-repellent plants and herbs to your garden or landscape.
 Flowers such as chrysanthemums, marigolds, and geraniums can help keep fleas away.
 Many herbs also act as natural flea repellents, such as mint, rosemary, lavender, and catnip.
 All of these can be grown in pots or flowerbeds, although mint is very invasive if not contained.
 Place plants or pots near areas of the garden that your dog likes to frequent.
+Here are a few plants that will help repel fleas and ticks from your garden.

 Check for other flea-carrying animals in your home.